yaqwsx/PcbDraw/doc/pcbdraw.md

 ```.{bash}
 pcbdraw  <input_file> <output_file>
 ```
-- `output_file` is a path to an output SVG file
+- `output_file` is a path to an output SVG, PNG or JPG file
 - `input_file` is a path to an `*.kicad_pcb` file

-The script will output several debug messages of KiCAD Python API you can ignore.
-I haven't found a way to disable them.
 If there is a missing module in the libraries, the script will output warning.

 There are several options for the script:

 - `--libs <comma separated list>` specifies libraries to use.
 A library is a directory mirroring KiCAD footprint structure -- however, instead of foot print files it contains SVG files.
 First fit is used.
-Use can use `default` or `eagle-default` to use built-in libraries.
+You can use `default` or `eagle-default` to use built-in libraries.
 - `--style <JSON_file>` specifies color theme for the board.
 Default is a green board, other styles can be found in the `styles` directories.
 To specify one